 - 1. Select and implement interventions and responses that maintain the continuity of the student's instruction or are least disruptive. - 2.
 Consider the use of interventions from prior levels & multiple categories. - 3.
 Review and consider a student's IEP or IAP (504 Plan) prior to implementing interventions and responses. - 4.
 Communicate with parents/guardians/caregivers about the behaviors and interventions and document them in the Parent/Student Contact Log. - 5.
 Document behavior in the student information system.
+(Repeated offenses may escalate interventions and responses to the next level).

-Skills-Based Supports Restorative Practices School Staff Supports · Individual coaching by licensed support staff · Pre-conference planning with student Restorative conference and restorative action plan Restitution for property incidents Re-entry Restorative Circle (when returning from suspension) · Create Behavior Intervention Plan (BIP) for student · District assigned mentor · Referral to district partner counseling/social work agency · Formal meeting with parent/guardian/caregiver
+Skills-Based Supports Restorative Practices School Staff Supports Individual coaching by licensed support staff Pre-conference planning with student Restorative practices required when harm must be repaired Examples Include: • Restorative conference and restorative action plan • Restitution for property incidents • Re-entry Restorative Circle (when returning from suspension) (Use NEDRP Resources to align with FFSD RP Training) Create Behavior Intervention Plan (BIP) for student District assigned mentor Referral to district partner counseling/social work agency Formal meeting with parent/guardian/caregiver

+Optional Administrative Actions That May Result in Removal from Instruction

+PreK-2nd Grade

+- .
+Time out in Restoration Room or with other staff - · Up to 1 day in Restoration Room

+3rd-5th Grade

+- Loss of transportation privileges for 1 day

+- · 1-3 days in Restoration Room

+- · Up to 1-2 day of OSS

+6th-8th Grade

-Optional Ad Optional Administrative Actions That May Result in Removal from Instruction PreK-2nd Grade Up to 1 day of ISS 3rd-5th Grade · Loss of transportation privileges for 1 day · 1-3 days of ISS · Up to 1 day of OSS 6th-8th Grade Loss of transportation privileges for 1-3 days Loss of extra-curricular activity for 2-3 days 3-5 days of ISS 1-2 days of OSS 9th-12th Grade · Loss of transportation privileges for up to 5 days · 3-5 days of OSS
+- Loss of transportation privileges for 1-3 days - Loss of extra-curricular activity for 2-3 days - · 3-5 days of Restoration Room - · 3-8 days of OSS

+9th-12th Grade

+- · Loss of transportation privileges for up to 5 days

+- · 3-5 days in Restoration Room

+- · 3-5 days of OSS

+- · 5-9 days of OSS

-Level Five Behaviors, Interventions and Responses
+Level Five Behaviors, Interventions, and Responses